How public opinion is changing fashion’s approach to fur and leather

 Vogue Business indicates that luxury fashion brands are still expecting ‘leather goods to grow faster than the luxury goods sector as a whole’.
 But the price for leather has been dropping steadily from around 2014/2015.

-> We want to wear sustainable clothes that don’t deplete natural resources or cause toxic waste during production
+Consumers want to wear sustainable clothes that don’t deplete natural resources or cause toxic waste during production.

-> We want to look good and express ourselves through fashion – but not at the expense of another life, be that human or animal
+They want to buy clothes from brands with a transparent supply chain that protect the rights of garment workers.
+And they still want to look good and express themselves through fashion – but not at the expense of another life, be that human or animal.

 The same report for Vogue Business showed that ‘37% of people in the UK and 23% in the US think that leather is either a “somewhat or very inappropriate material” to use in clothing.’